hyperspy/hyperspy/doc/user_guide/mva.rst

 When using PCA it is often useful to estimate the dimensionality of the data by plotting the explained variance against the component index in a logarithmic y-scale.
-This plot is sometimes called scree-plot and it drops quickly, eventually becoming a slowly descending line.
+This plot is sometimes called scree-plot and it should drop quickly, eventually becoming a slowly descending line.
 The point at which it becomes linear (often referred to as an elbow) is generally judged to be a good estimation of the dimensionality of the data.